mkrzyzanowski/mkrzyzanowski/README.md

 ### Hi there, I'm Michał 👋

-- 🔭 I’m currently working at Cognifide as a Technical Lead
+- 🔭 I’m currently working at Fandom as Staff Quality Engineer
-- 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I love to play video games in whatever spare time I have!

 ### Connect with me: